marick/specter-book-code/README.md

-# specter-book-code
-Source and tests for Using and Extending Specter
+Source and test code for examples and exercises from [*Extending and Using Specter*](https://leanpub.com/specter).